 The early and late stages are usually separated by an asymptomatic interval.

 Erythema migrans (EM), the hallmark and best clinical indicator of Lyme disease, is the first sign of the disease.
 It occurs in at least 75% of patients, beginning as a red macule or papule at the site of the tick bite, usually on the proximal portion of an extremity or the trunk (especially the thigh, buttock, or axilla), between 3 and 32 days after a tick bite.
+Because tick nymphs are so small, most patients do not realize that they have been bitten.
 The area expands, often with clearing between the center and periphery resembling a bull's eye, to a diameter ≤ 50 cm.
 Darkening erythema may develop in the center, which may be hot to the touch and indurated.
 Without therapy, EM typically fades within 3 to 4 wk.

 Symptoms are characteristically intermittent and changing, but malaise and fatigue may linger for weeks.
 Some patients develop symptoms of fibromyalgia.
 Resolved skin lesions may reappear faintly, sometimes before recurrent attacks of arthritis, in late-stage disease.